 Currently, Canada is the only active exporter of egg products to the United States.
 The EPIA specifies that egg product may not be imported into the United States except from countries which have an egg products inspection system equivalent to that in this country.

 Personally, because of the danger of salmonella, prefer to buy freeze-dried egg products and use other methods to preserve fresh eggs.
 Fresh eggs will keep for several months without refrigeration if stored correctly.
-Here is a link to a post on The Long Term Storage of Fresh Eggs.
 I know that many people have dried their eggs at home, but I have not seen any test result that show that the eggs are safe to eat after several years of storage.
 During an emergency is a bad time to come down with salmonella